atom/node-ls-archive/README.md

 `filePath` - The string path inside the archive to read.

-`callback` - The function to call after reading completes with an error or the string contents.
+`callback` - The function to call after reading completes with an error or the Buffer contents.

 ### archive.readGzip(gzipArchivePath, callback)

-Read the contents of the gzipped archive path and invoke the callback with the string contents of the uncompressed paths.
+Read the contents of the gzipped archive path and invoke the callback with the Buffer contents of the uncompressed paths.
 The `callback` gets two arguments `(error, pathContents)`.

 `gzipArchivePath` - The string path to the gzipped archive file.

-`callback` - The function to call after reading completes with an error or the string contents.
+`callback` - The function to call after reading completes with an error or the Buffer contents.

 ### ArchiveEntry